rumanstheddy/project-textful/README.md

 # Textful
-Textful represents a sophisticated web-based platform that empowers users to exchange text messages individually.
+Textful represents a web-based platform that empowers users to exchange text messages individually.